shtrausslearning/bioinformatics-notebooks/Transcription Factor Binding Location Prediction/README.md

 - Binary classification problem, aiming to predict transcription factor binding sides in the DNA

 ### Tested CNN Models
-- <code>baseline model</code> - DNA sequence model uses feature matrix constructed from OHE of the four bases in each segment sequence
+- <code>baseline model (BL)</code> - DNA sequence model uses feature matrix constructed from OHE of the four bases in each segment sequence
-- <code>baseline model w/o sample weighting</code> - investigation of how much
+- <code>BL w/o sample weighting</code> - investigation into whether class imbalance affects the model & was our assumption to weight samples correct
+- <code>BL w/o dropout layer</code> - investigation into whether removing dropout will cause the cnn model to overfit in this problem
 - <code>accessibility model</code> - Accessibility of each dna segment added to the baseline feature matrix

 ### File Listings